buanzo/hume/README.md

 ## humed

-its the local publish queue.  consumes messages, applies filtering/preprocessing, security, etc.  Can be set to master or slave mode.
+its the local publish queue.  consumes messages, applies filtering/preprocessing, security, etc.  Can be set to primary or secondary mode.
-This way the hume CLI tool will just push gather some info, then push zmq messages to localhost humed.  if localhost humed is a slave, it will have a thread to send pending hume messages to the master.  query tool should work against slave or master.
+This way the hume CLI tool will just push gather some info, then push zmq messages to localhost humed.  if localhost humed is a secondary, it will have a thread to send pending hume messages to the primary.  query tool should work against secondary or primary.

 ## Transfer Methods